INTERVIEW-Morgan Stanley amps up lending to boost wealth margins

 Wealth now accounts for more than half of Morgan Stanley's revenue and its pretax profit margin rose to 18 percent in the first nine months of this year, compared with 5 percent for all of 2009.

 Despite that progress, Morgan Stanley Wealth Management is still underperforming major rivals.
-Bank of America's wealth business has delivered a pretax margin of 26 percent so far this year, while Wells Fargo & Co's Wells Fargo Advisors is at 20 percent and Swiss rival UBS AG reported a 31 percent pretax margin year-to-date for wealth management outside the Americas, and about 14 percent in the Americas.
+Bank of America's wealth business has delivered a pretax margin of 26 percent so far this year, while Wells Fargo & Co's Wells Fargo Advisors is at 20 percent and Swiss rival UBS AG reported a 31 percent pretax margin year-to-date.

 Analysts say a big part of that gap pertains to Morgan Stanley's newcomer status in lending.
 UBS analyst Brennan Hawken estimates Morgan Stanley will take in another $300 million in annual pretax income if it can lend out 70 percent of its deposits.